Two burner gas grills are compact, cost-effective, and easy to use. That’s exactly why I love them!

 Absent are the bells and whistles, but this grill box does have 420 square inches of cooking surface, a robust 40,000 BTU stainless steel burner system, and a porcelain-coated cooking grid.

 This is technically a closed-cart system.
-In lieu of cabinet doors and extra shelving, however, Huntington kept to its utilitarian design.
-So while the propane tank is out of sight thanks to the aluminum screen, absent art cabinet doors, and extra storage space.
+However, instead of cabinet doors and extra shelving, Huntington kept to its utilitarian design so while the propane tank is out of sight thanks to the aluminum screen, absent art cabinet doors, and extra storage space.

 If you’re a no-frills griller and want American-made hardware that’s backed by a five-year warranty, Huntington’s grill may be an ideal choice for you.